promisegrid/paper-ism/README.md

 The *decentralized* aspect of ISM ensures that there is no central controller, and each agent acts independently, promoting scalability and fault tolerance.

-## Smart Spacetime and ISM Compatibility
+## Semantic Spacetime and ISM Compatibility

-Smart Spacetime (SST) offers a conceptual framework for understanding distributed systems as a set of agents that operate autonomously in both space and time.
+Semantic Spacetime (SST) offers a conceptual framework for understanding distributed systems as a set of agents that operate autonomously in both space and time.
 Agents in SST interact with their environment and each other based on local information and promises.
 Time and space are fundamental aspects of how agents coordinate and change state.

 In the context of ISM, SST can be seen as the backdrop against which agents make promises about state transitions.
 Each state transition occurs within the spacetime context, and the "next state" in the ISM corresponds to a new configuration of the agent's spacetime environment.